Wine cellar: Purpose

 Wine cellars protect alcoholic beverages from potentially harmful external influences, providing darkness, constant temperature, and constant humidity.
 Wine is a natural, perishable food product issued from fermentation of fruit.
 Left exposed to heat, light, vibration or fluctuations in temperature and humidity, all types of wine can spoil.
 When properly stored, wines not only maintain their quality but many actually improve in aroma, flavor, and complexity as they mature.

 Depending on their level of sugar and alcohol, wines are more or less sensitive to temperature variances; wine with higher alcohol and/or sugar content will be less sensitive to temperature variance.

 Conditions

 Wine can be stored satisfactorily between 7–18 C as long as any variations are gradual.
 A temperature of 13 °C, much like that found in the caves used to store wine in France, is ideal for both short-term storage and long-term aging of wine.
-Note that wine generally matures differently and more slowly at a lower temperature than it does at a higher temperature.
+Wine generally matures differently and more slowly at a lower temperature than it does at a higher temperature.
 When the temperature swings are significant, 14 degrees or more, it will cause the wine to breathe through the cork which significantly speeds up the aging process.
 Between 10–14 C, wines will age normally.